Shaongit/rstracker/README.md

 ### Contributing

-The Hiring Tracker is an open source Project.
+The RSTracker is an open source Project.
 It is open to everyone.

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.